Skip to content

 Compact with cold plugger

-Apply firm apical pressure to condense the remaining GP apically.
+Firm apical pressure is applied to condense the remaining GP apically.

 Backfill